Revol Bunin

-Revol Samuilovich Bunin (Ре́воль Саму́илович Бу́нин; 6 April 1924, in Moscow – 3 July 1976, in Moscow) was a Russian composer.
+Revol Samuilovich Bunin (Ре́воль Саму́илович Бу́нин; 6 April 1924, in Moscow – 4 July 1976, in Moscow) was a Soviet composer.

 Early life and education

 Bunin's father, Samuil Markovich, was a bolshevik, a member of the Communist Party from before the 1917 revolution and worked as a professor of social economics at one of the Moscow Institutes.
-Bunin was named "Revol" after the October revolution.
+Bunin was named "Revol" after the October Revolution.

 Volik (as he was known) was six when he started to write music and he started by writing scores.
 In the 1930s in Soviet Union score paper was hard to find, so young Bunin would draw lines on plain paper for his compositions.
 He wrote marches, waltzes, minuets, and polkas.

-Bunin’s mother was always very ill, and died when he was 14, leaving his upbringing entirely in the hands of his father.
-When Bunin’s mother was dying, she asked him to play the piano for her.
+Bunin's mother was always very ill, and died when he was 14, leaving his upbringing entirely in the hands of his father.
+When Bunin's mother was dying, she asked him to play the piano for her.
 He played Bach, Beethoven, Mozart, and Mussorgsky through the night.
 Next morning he had his first attack of asthma, a disease that would in the end kill him.

-In 1938 Revol started his composition studies at the Music School of the Moscow Conservatory under Professor Ilya Litinsky.
-During his third year of studies he was admitted to the Conservatory and continued under Professor Vissarion Shebalin, who was, at the time, the Conservatory’s director.
+In 1938 Revol started his composition studies at the Music School of the Moscow Conservatory under Ilya Litinsky.
+During his third year of studies he was admitted to the Conservatory and continued under Vissarion Shebalin, who was, at the time, the Conservatory's director.
 In 1941, he was summoned first to work at the military factory in Moscow and then was drafted to an active duty.
 So that he could continue to attend his classes, given his musical gift, he was stationed near Moscow.
 He was decommissioned on the grounds of ill health in March 1943.